dhunganaPradeep/dhunganaPradeep/README.md

 ### Hi there 👋

  I'm Pradip from beautiful city of Pokhara in Nepal.
 I'm currently studying software engineering and have a passion for creating innovative software solutions.
 I love learning and expanding my skills through open source projects and hands-on experience.

 I tackle technical challenges with determination and a positive attitude.
 I take pride in delivering quality software and am always up for a new challenge.

 In my free time, I enjoy spending time in nature and with my friends.
 I also like to travel, watch movies, listen to music, and write.
 I have a special interest in music, art, and new inventions, and my goal is to learn to play the guitar someday.

-I believe in constantly growing and learning, both professionally and personally I'm grateful for the chance to introduce myself and look forward to future opportunities.
+I believe in constantly growing and learning, both professionally and personally.
+I'm grateful for the chance to introduce myself and look forward to future opportunities.

 - 👨‍💻 All of my projects are available at [https://github.com/dhunganaPradeep](https://github.com/dhunganaPradeep)